martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 - a positive countdown for a scheduled/program run;
 - `-1` when the output is running without a known end, for example after a direct manual API start.

-Start or stop a station with an empty JSON body:
+Start or stop a station without a time limit using an empty JSON body:

 ```http
 POST /api/v1/stations/station-0/actions/start